towercomputers/toweros/docs/src/implementation.md

 1. Launching `x11vnc` which shares the virtual screen on `localhost:<vnc_port>`.

-1. Opening a `ssh` tunnel between the Thin Client and the host:
+1. Opening a `ssh` tunnel between the thin client and the host:

         ssh office -L <vnc_port>:localhost:<vnc_port>

-1. Opening a custom VNC client based on `gtk-vnc` on the Thin Client.
+1. Opening a custom VNC client based on `gtk-vnc` on the thin client.

 ### Custom VNC client

 `x11vnc` shares the entire virtual screen and not just the application.
-To give the impression that the application is running directly on the Thin Client, the VNC client takes care of:
+To give the impression that the application is running directly on the thin client, the VNC client takes care of:

 - Open the application on the upper left corner of the host virtual screen.
 - When starting, resize the VNC client to the same size as the application.